-We have shown that cinematographers avoid the subjectivity of human experience by constructing their films to play on common or similar experiences had by those living in similar cultures or societies.
-In doing so, we can show how cinematographers use semiotic techniques and concepts to elicit a certain message, feeling, or emotion within its audience.
-Helping expose the affects a cinematographer has on an individual's conceptual representations and mental cognitive processes.
-The same idea can be used when trying to understand the effect any form of communication has on either the sending or receiving party.
-As we have shown, by understanding linguistic semiotics and concepts found in the realm of structuralism, the semantic and syntactical structure of natural language shows how meaning is derived and portrayed from individual symbols and strings of symbols.
-This same concept is applied in almost any design process and specifically is very prominent in user centered design.
-Don Norman exposes they ways in which the ideas discussed previously can be incorporated into designing objects we interact with every day in his book, The Design of Everyday Things (2013).
-Just like much of the work done by Susan Langer and Roland Barthes, the individual parts of any form of expression adds meaning to the overall message being portrayed.
+We have shown that cinematographers avoid the subjectivity of human experience by constructing their films to play on common or similar experiences those living in similar cultures or societies possess.
+In doing so, we are able to show how cinemaphotographers use semiotic techniques and concepts to illicit a certain message, feeling, or emotion within it audience, helping expose the affects had on individual's conceptual representations and mental cognitive processes.
+This same idea can be used when trying to understand the effect any form of communication has on either the sending or receiving party.
+As we have shown, by understanding linguistic semiotics and concepts found in the realm of structuralism, the semantic and syntactical structure of natural language can show how meaning is derived and portrayed from individual symbols and strings of symbols.
+The same concepts can then be applied in design and more specifically user centered design.
+Don Norman exposes they ways in which the ideas discussed previously can be incorporated into designing objects we interact with every day in his book, The Design of Everyday Things.
+Just like much of the work done by Susan Langer and Roland Barthes, the individual parts to any form of expression adds meaning to the overall message being portrayed.
 Therefore, the concepts and techniques used in film to influence its audience can be applied to any conceptual system to understand how meaning is derived and interpreted.
-So, understanding these concepts will allow them to be applied anywhere, whether it is a painting hung in the Smithsonian or the design of the next best self-driving car.
+So understanding these concepts will allow them to be applied anywhere, whether it's a painting hung in the Smithsonian or the design of the next best self-driving car.

-Instead of examining the way in which meaning is derived and interpreted from multiple different disciplinaries separately, one can look at all the interdisciplinary perspectives through one lens.
+Instead of examining the way in which meaning is derived and interpreted from multiple different disciplinaries separately, one can look at all of the interdisciplinary perspectives through one lens.
 "Cognitive Semiotics (hence, CS) can be defined as an interdisciplinary matrix of disciplines and methods, focused on the multifaceted phenomenon of meaning" (Soloman & King, 2011).
 Another definition or explanation of cognitive semiotics is it is considered an area of study that "integrates methods and theories developed in the disciplines of cognitive science with methods and theories developed in semiotics and the humanities, with the ultimate aim of providing new insights into the realm of human signification and its manifestation in cultural practices" (Soloman & King, 2011).
-All the techniques that we have shown to relate to both semiotics and other related fields like linguistics, anthropology, and psychology, all fall under cognitive semiotics.
+All of the techniques that we have shown to relate to both semiotics and other fields like linguistics, anthropology, and psychology, all fall under cognitive semiotics.
 Cognitive semiotics is not considered a subfield of semiotics, it "is defined either in terms of "domain" (in the manner of e.g. biosemiotics, semiotics of culture or social semiotics), or "modality" (e.g. visual semiotics, text semiotics).
 Not belonging to a single discipline, it is not a particular semiotics "school" (e.g. Peircean, Saussurean, Greimasian), and even less a particular theory (e.g. Existential Semiotics)" (Soloman & King, 2011).
 As work progresses in the field of semiotics and film theory, as there is still so much to explore, it would be crucial to examine future problems using the perspective of cognitive semiotics, as it applies to more areas of study than one could imagine.